 Since its inception, Kean University has been a leader in teacher education in New Jersey.
 Today and every day, Kean graduates are making a real difference in the lives of young people in New Jersey, across the United States and abroad.
 The College of Education has achieved national recognition as one of the 50 largest producers of teachers in the nation, as well as the largest producer of effective teachers in the State of New Jersey.
-Since 1955, the College of Education has continued to earn accreditation from the National Council for the Accreditation of Teacher Education (NCATE).
+Since 1955, the College of Education has continued to earn accreditation from the National Council for the Accreditation of Teacher Education (Now CAEP - Council for the Accreditation of Educator Preparation).
 Notably, only one-third of the schools that produce teachers in the United States and New Jersey earn this accreditation.
 The College of Education looks for the following qualities in candidates interested in the teaching profession:

 - A commitment to children of diverse backgrounds and learning needs.